aws/aws-iot-device-sdk-embedded-C/README.md

 Refer this [demos/http/http_demo_s3_download/README.md](demos/http/http_demo_s3_download/README.md) to follow the steps needed to configure and run the S3 Download HTTP Demo using SigV4 Library that generates the authorization HTTP header needed to authenticate the HTTP requests send to S3.

+####  Configure S3 Generate Pre-signed URL using SigV4 Library:

+Refer this [demos/http/http_demo_s3_generate_presigned_url/README.md](demos/http/http_demo_s3_generate_presigned_url/README.md) to follow the steps needed to configure and run the S3 Generate Pre-signed URL HTTP Demo using SigV4 Library that generates the authorization HTTP header needed to authenticate the HTTP requests send to S3.

 #### Setup for AWS IoT Jobs demo

 1. The demo requires the Linux platform to contain curl and libmosquitto.
 On a Debian platform, these dependencies can be installed with: